awesomecit/thc-app/README.md

 ## 📚 About This Repository

-This repository contains **comprehensive, production-ready documentation** for building modern healthcare applications using Platformatic Watt, hexagonal architecture, and industry best practices.
-While contextualized for healthcare/clinical systems, the principles and patterns apply broadly to any enterprise application.
+This repository contains **comprehensive, production-ready documentation** for building modern enterprise applications using Platformatic Watt, hexagonal architecture, and industry best practices.
+The patterns and principles apply broadly to any domain including healthcare, fintech, e-commerce, and more.

 **This is a documentation repository, not a runnable codebase.** It serves as a complete knowledge base and reference guide for developers building scalable, maintainable applications.